Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 This magical shield has a number of Charges equal to your Intelligence modifier (a minimum of 1 Charge), and it regains all of its expended Charges each day at dawn.

-At level 10, this magic shield grants a +1 bonus to Armor Class.
-This Armor Class bonus increases to +2 at level 17.
+At level 10, this magic shield grants a +1 bonus to Armour Class.
+This Armour Class bonus increases to +2 at level 17.

 ---